Bwatiye people

-The Bwatiye people which are mostly refer to as Bachama are a set of people that can be found in Numan, Demsa and Lamurde Local Governments in the Southern part of Adamawa State and in some part of the Cameroons Republic.
+The Bwatiye people refer to the Bachama and Bata which are a set of people that can be found in Numan, Demsa, Girei, Fufore and Lamurde Local Governments of Adamawa State and in some part of the Cameroons Republic.

 History

 The Bwatiye people origin can be traced back to the Gobir people.
 According to history, Gobir people who occupied Niger territory and some Northwestern Nigeria.
 They were powerful and brave due to their mastery and skills in battle and artwork.
-However, they were over powered by the Tuaregs who came from Egypt and were forced to move down to south which is now called the northeastern Nigeria.
+However, they were over powered by the Tuaregs and were forced to move down to south which is now called the northeastern Nigeria.
 Also, persistence war from Bornu people forced them to their present location, Adamawa State.